SciCatProject/scicatlive/services/backend/services/v3/README.md

 If `OIDC_ENABLED` is toggled, you can use OIDC to log in with a [OIDC user](../keycloak/README.md#default-configuration).

+With `DEV=true`, since the v3 tests are supposed to run with an empty DB, the set DB is [dacat_test](./config/datasources.dev.json) which is empty.
+If willing to use the seeded one later during development, just set `dacat` as database values in the file `/home/node/app/server/datasources.json` on the container.

 ## Dependencies

 Here below we show the internal dependencies of the service, which are not already covered [here](../../../../README.md) and [here](../../README.md) (if `B` depends on `A`, then we visualize as `A --> B`).
 The same subdomain to service convention applies.